ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Value of the existing currency increases dramatically over time.

 Because the Ixian project is aiming at a stable ecosystem where work and services are rewarded, rather than an investment-based economy, where hoarding the currency yields greater benefits, we wanted to keep the price of IXI coins relatively stable and low enough for normal usage.
 Therefore, the reference node implementation includes several methods for generating new currency.
-The actual rate at which new IXI coins are created is beyond the scope of this document and will be determined by the Ixian development board in the future.
+The actual rate at which new IXI coins are created is hard-coded into the reference implementation and changes based on the current block height to reach the specified targets.
+The rates are:
+* 0.1% yearly inflation for the first month of operation
+* 5% inflation from the second month until 50 billion IxiCoins are generated
+* 1% inflation from 50 billion until 100 billion IxiCoins are generated
+* 1000 IxiCoins per block after 100 billion IxiCoints are generated

 Currency in the Ixian DLT is generated through three distinct processes:
 * Genesis block (pre-mine): Several wallets were created when the Genesis block was generated.
 That block includes a certain number of IXI coins in the wallets.
 The coins are intended to bootstrap the Ixian economy by:
-..* Providing initial coin supply for network operation ..* Cover the cost of promotions, exchanges, bounties, faucets, … ..* Funding the development of the technology
+    * Providing initial coin supply for network operation
+    * Cover the cost of promotions, exchanges, bounties, faucets, …
+    * Funding the development of the technology
+	* Team (Founder) rewards
 * Block Signing Award: Each participating Master node will receive a certain number of new coins with each block.
 The amount received is based on the targeted yearly inflation rate and the number of signing nodes.
 * Proof-of-Work: In order to quickly generate starting funds for the general community to start participating in the Ixian network, a Proof-of-Work style system is in place which allows nodes to solve mathematical riddles in exchange for new IXI coins.
 This process is expected to run until a certain number of IXI coins are in circulation, then it will be deactivated.
 More details about this process can be found in the following document: [IXIAN Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html)